calvinmcelvain/mediocre-miles/README.md

 # MediocreMiles

-**MediocreMiles** is a Python-based application using [Strava's API](https://developers.strava.com/) designed to analyze and visualize individual running data.
-The goal is to provide accessible insights and predictive analysis for personal running performance—without requiring professional-level athleticism or expertise.
+**MediocreMiles** is a Python-based application that uses the [Strava API](https://developers.strava.com/) to retrieve, analyze, and visualize personal running data.
+Developed as a final project for **STAT 4580: Data Visualization** (Spring 2025), it provides accessible insights and exploratory visualizations for recreational runners without requiring advanced analytical tools.

-For inquiries, please contact **Calvin McElvain** at [mcelvain@hotmail.com](mailto:mcelvain@hotmail.com).
+For questions, please contact **Calvin McElvain** at [mcelvain@hotmail.com](mailto:mcelvain@hotmail.com).

 ---